0xPolygon/polygon-edge-docs/docs/how-tos/howto-set-up-node.md

 The how-to guides assume you have a working installation of Golang running on your machine, with Go added to the $PATH variable.

 This example will go over the basics of starting a node, and demonstrate how the nodes interact between each other.

+## Networking on Cloud providers

+Most cloud providers don't expose the IP addresses (especially public ones) as a direct network interface on your VM but rather setup an invisible NAT proxy.

+To allow the nodes to connect to each other in this case you would need to listen on the `0.0.0.0` IP address to bind on all interfaces, but you would still need to specify the IP address which other nodes can use to connect to your instance.
+This is achieved using the `--nat` argument where you can specify your external IP.

+> Example:
+>
+> The associated IP address that you wish to listen on is `192.0.2.1`, but it is not directly bound to any of your network interfaces.
+> To allow the nodes to connect you would pass the following parameters:
+>
+> `go run main.go ... --libp2p 0.0.0.0:10001 --nat 192.0.2.1`
+>
+> This would make your node listen on all interfaces, but also make it aware that the clients are connecting to it through the specified `--nat` address.
+>

 ## Step 1: Start 1 node